vasnakh/Robotics-RoboND-DeepLearning-FCN/README.md

 To see images of the segmentated image by the network and the true segmented image side by side please refer to ipython notebook (located in `code` folder)

-Note: Also different learning rates was used starting from 0.2 and it was observed that 0.0015 was the best choice to not have so much ossilation and stable result.
 #### 5. Further improvements:
+This model is only used to detect people and the target, but it can be trained to detect other classes as well (like cat, dog, etc).
 To further improve the performace, using more data would be helpful: see where the weaknesses of the network are and gather data related to those areas.
 Also using different optimization methods might help.
 More compelex architecture with more layers can also improve performance if more data is gathered.